 INDUSTRY NEWS2017 Best of Design Awards for Office & Retail The Future of Framing Nation’s First Large-Scale Mass Timber Residence Hall Breaks Ground in Arkansas Innovator of the Year: Katerra

-INSIGHTS FROM THE COMPETITIONBuild With Strength Uses Southern California’s Wildfires Devastation to Further Its Cause SC Railing Renamed Trex Commercial Products
+INSIGHTS ON THE COMPETITIONBuild With Strength Uses Southern California’s Wildfires Devastation to Further Its Cause SC Railing Renamed Trex Commercial Products

 INDUSTRY RESOUCESVirginia Tech’s Monthly Housing Report